CKCK-DT: News operation

-On October 31, 2011, CKCK debuted a three-hour morning newscast under the title CTV Morning Live, which airs on weekdays 6–9 a.m.; other morning newscasts under the CTV Morning Live banner were launched on other CTV owned-and-operated stations across western and central Canada as part of a benefits package that was included as a condition of the sale of the CTV network to Bell Canada.
+On October 31, 2011, CKCK debuted a three-hour morning newscast under the title CTV Morning Live, which airs weekdays from 6 to 9 a.m.; other morning newscasts under the CTV Morning Live banner were launched on other CTV owned-and-operated stations across western and central Canada as part of a benefits package that was included as a condition of the sale of the CTV network to Bell Canada.
+The show was rebranded as CTV Your Morning Saskatchewan on September 15, 2025.

 On July 28, 2014, CKCK began producing newscasts in high definition, and introduced a new studio as part of the migration.